Key Takeaways

 Medicare Advantage plans often include Part D (Prescription Drug Coverage) and extra benefits such as vision, hearing, and dental care that Original Medicare does not cover.

-If you are on Medicare Advantage (also known as Part C coverage), you must continue paying the Medicare Part B premium per month.
+If you are on Medicare Advantage (also known as Part C coverage), you must continue paying the Medicare Part B premium of $185 per month in 2025.

-Depending on your coverage, you may also need to pay a premium in addition to the standard Part B premium to the private insurance company.
+Depending on your coverage, you may also need to pay an additional premium to the private insurance company offering the plan.

-66% of Medicare Advantage plans available will have $0 premium, meaning no premium is payable in addition to the standard Medicare Part B premium.
+In 2025, approximately 65% of Medicare Advantage plans will feature a $0 premium, meaning beneficiaries will not pay additional premiums beyond the standard Medicare Part B premium.

-For most Medicare Advantage plans, you will likely need to pay a copayment of $0 or $20 every time you see your primary doctor ($20 – $50 for specialists).
+- For most Medicare Advantage plans, beneficiaries will likely pay a copayment of $0 to $25 for primary care visits and $25 to $55 for specialist visits.

 Maximum Out-of-pocket (MOOP)

-Medicare Advantage plans are required by law to limit your out-of-pocket spending.
+Medicare Advantage plans are required by law to cap annual out-of-pocket spending, offering financial protection for beneficiaries.

 This differs from Original Medicare, where there is no cap on your 20% share of medical expenses under Part B.